Call for Artifacts

 - The Artifact Appendix must be placed before the References section.

 - The artifact evaluation is single-blind.
 Please feel free to include author details.

-We recommend using this AE appendix template from ctuning.org where you can also find a detailed description of what information to provide.
+For the artifact appendix, you can use this AE appendix template from ctuning.org, where you can also find a detailed description of what information to provide.

 If you have an unusual experimental setup that requires specific hardware (i.e., custom hardware, oscilloscopes for measurements …) or proprietary software please contact the Artifact Evaluation Chairs before the submission.